 - Bean chowder

 Pro Tip: I like to buy Better Than Bouillon from Costco.
 It's amazing and lasts a while!

 Oatmeal is such a versatile pantry staple!
 It can either be eaten on its own or easily goes into so many kinds of recipes, from early morning breakfast to dessert.

 - Oatmeal with cinnamon, frozen fruits, chocolate chips, or PB powder

 - Energy bites

 - Flourless banana bread

-Canned chicken, tuna, salmon, ham and beef are all great ways to keep meat on hand without having to worry about the electricity going out and your meat getting ruined!
-These pantry staples are so versatile and can go in a lot of different meals.
+Canned chicken, tuna, salmon, ham, and beef are all great ways to keep meat on hand without having to worry about the electricity going out and your meat ruining!
+These pantry staples are so versatile and work in a lot of different meals.

 FREEBS' FAVORITE WAYS TO USE CANNED MEATS